scepman/scepman-docs/docs/details.md

 ### SCEPman OCSP (Online Certificate Status Protocol)

-An [Online Certificate Status Protocol](https://community.digicert.com/en/blogs.entry.html/2015/02/26/what-is-ocsp.html) (OCSP) is an Internet protocol which is in use to determine the state of a certificate.
+The [Online Certificate Status Protocol (OCSP)](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) is an Internet protocol which is in use to determine the state of a certificate.

 Usually, an OCSP client sends a status request to an OCSP responder.
 An OCSP responder verifies the validity of a certificate based on revocation state or other mechanisms.
 In comparison to a certificate revocation list (CRL), an OCSP is always up-to-date and the response is available within seconds.
 A CRL has the disadvantage that it is based on a database that must refresh manually and may weight a lot of data.